Volleyball Drills

 Underhand Serve Reps

 For 10U and 12U beginners.
-Player stands behind the end line, ball in non-dominant hand at waist height, dominant hand swings underneath in a pendulum motion to contact the ball just below center.
-Ten serves into the court is a starting target; build to 20 in a row before introducing the overhand serve.
-Lower the net for 10U so the underhand serve lands inside the 10-foot line.
+The player stands behind the end line, ball in the non-dominant hand at waist height, and swings the dominant hand underneath in a pendulum motion to contact the ball just below center.
+Lower the net for 10U so the serve lands inside the 10-foot line.

 Float Serve Form

 Standing serve from behind the end line.
-Toss the ball low and slightly in front of the dominant shoulder.
-Contact with a flat hand on the center of the ball, no wrist snap.
-The ball should travel without spin and float across the net, which makes it harder to pass than a topspin serve.
+Toss the ball low and slightly in front of the dominant shoulder, then contact with a flat hand on the center of the ball with no wrist snap so the ball travels without spin.
 Ten reps focused on form before adding zones.

 Target Serving (Zones)